 Who is InspireAll Leisure?

-Why InspireAll Leisure collects your personal information and legal basis for doing so:
+When we collect personal information from you and what our legal basis is for doing so:

-In order to operate our business, we need to process personal data.
-We use this to provide you with the services you request, tell you about the services you are eligible for, keep in contact with you and manage your account.
-We are committed to protecting your personal data and will only process the data if we need to for a specific purpose and providing we have a legal basis, as explained below.
+In order to operate our business we need to collect personal information.
+We are committed to protecting your personal information and will only collect the information if we need to for a specific purpose and providing we have a legal basis, as explained below:

 We are sometimes required to collect information about your ethnicity and other sensitive data in order to provide aggregated reports to your local authority or commissioning group.
 This information is used only for statistical purposes and is always kept secure.